openshift/release/projects/azure/README.md

 token-refresh                             0 0 * * *   False     1         44d             45d
 ```

-* _azure-purge_ is responsible for cleaning up long-lived resource groups in our subscription (created either by our CI tests or for development purposes)
+* _`azure-purge`_ is responsible for cleaning up long-lived resource groups in our subscription (created either by our CI tests or for development purposes)
-* _image-mirror-openshift-azure-v3.11-quay_ mirrors images from the azure namespace to quay.io/openshift-on-azure that both MSFT uses for running the sync pod in customer clusters and SRE tooling we use in our SRE cluster
+* _`image-mirror-openshift-azure-v3.11-quay`_ mirrors images from the `azure` CI namespace to `quay.io/openshift-on-azure`, the latter being used by our customers and developers alike
-* _token-refresh_ refreshes a token from the AWS registry that we put inside node images built from Origin master to pull images for the cluster
+* _`token-refresh`_ refreshes a token from the AWS registry that we put inside node images built from Origin master to pull images for the cluster

 We need to check whether the above jobs are in a working state.
-Access to the cluster is granted to every member of the openshift github organization.
-Access to the azure namespace is controlled by the [azure-team group](./cluster-wide.yaml).
+Access to the cluster is granted
+to every member of the openshift github organization.
+Access to the `azure` namespace is controlled
+by the [`azure-team` group](./cluster-wide.yaml).
+If you need to update group membership, you need to
+ask a CI admin at [#forum-testplatform](https://coreos.slack.com/) to apply the new changes in the cluster.

 ## Building container images